 Tip 3: Keep 'em hydrated.
 The ideal beverage for kids is water.
 Make sure your tot has a big water bottle so they have plenty to drink (especially if refilling isn't an option).

 Tip 4: Mix it up.
-Avoid offering the same foods every day.
+Avoid offering the same exact lunch every day when you can.
 Variety is key to preventing picky eating and fostering a love for many different foods.
-If you struggle with this, focus on alternating foods or mixing up the veggie/fruit at minimum.
+If you struggle with this, focus on alternating foods or just mixing up the veggie/fruit.
 Many kids eat better in the school group environment, so take advantage of their potential willingness to eat by serving something new.

 Tip 5: Tailor it to your child.
 The list below doesn't account for allergies, intolerances or dietary preferences (e.g. vegetarian).
 Make it your own by omitting what doesn't work for you.
 If your child has never had a food listed, consider trying it at home first, or include it with plenty of familiar foods when serving it for lunch.

-Tip 6: Use healthy convenience foods.
-Frozen veggies, fruit packed in juice, string cheese and boxed vegetables soups are keep prep time low and mamas happy.
+Tip 6: Use convenience foods.
+Frozen veggies, fruit packed in juice, string cheese and boxed vegetables soups are keep prep time low.

 Tip 7: Give them a little extra.
 Serving sizes for kiddos are pretty small (1-2 T of veggies is a serving for a 1-year-old!), but if we're not eating lunch with our kiddos we don't have a chance to offer them more.
 I always make portions a bit bigger for school lunches in case my kiddo wants to fill up on just one or two foods.